kat-kime/XiangqiGame/README.md

 # XiangqiGame
-This was a class project - my task was to build a program that simulated a Xiangqi game (also known as "Chinese Checkers").
+Final project for my Intro to Programming II class.
+Using Python, I built a program that simulated a text-based Xiangqi game (also known as "Chinese Checkers").

 The code isn't perfect, but it's an accurate representation of my coding style.